Roland Herzog (University of Heidelberg, Germany)Hide

 Short biography.
 Claudia Schillings

-is Professor in Mathematical Optimization at the Institute for Mathematics, University of Mannheim.
+is Professor in Numerical Analysis of stochastic and deterministic PDEs at the Institute for Mathematics, FU Berlin.
 Claudia Schillings received her Ph.D. degree from the Department of Mathematics, University of Trier (Germany) in 2011.
-After two and half years of postdoctoral activity at ETH Zurich (Switzerland) and two years at the University of Warwick (UK), she was visiting professor at the Humboldt University Berlin (Germany) in 2015-2016 and then moved to Mannheim in 2017.
+After two and half years of postdoctoral activity at ETH Zurich (Switzerland) and two years at the University of Warwick (UK), she was visiting professor at the Humboldt University Berlin (Germany) in 2015-2016, professor at the University of Mannheim in 2017-2022 and then moved to Berlin.

 Sanne ter Horst (North-West University, Potchefstroom, South Africa)Hide